celinekoe/industrial_organisation/draft.md

 [17] "For the first forty postwar years, profits to financial firms moved in a range of between 10 and 15 percent of total profits of publicly held corporations. (...)
 By 2002, they passed 40 percent.
 In 2007, at their peak they hit almost half.
 Since then they havea retreated - but not even down to their 2002 level.
 The staggering figure - almost half of total corporate profits for financial intermediation - significantly undercounts the reality of how big a hunk of everything finance has taken.
 It doesn't include many financial firms that were not publicly held corporations - consider venture partnerships and private equity operations.
 It doesn't include the many wholly owned financing subsidiaries of industrial firms (...)
 Nor does it include big law and accounting firms that are an integral part of finance but are counted as professional services.
 Aside from this finance-led massive redistribution of income to the very top, ahve the rest of us gotten anything out of this hypertrophy of finance?
 Certainly we have not gotten faster commercial and industrial economic growth than in the 1950s and 1960s.
 Nor have we gotten more rapid structural economic transformation than in the 1880s or the 1960s."
 Stephen S. Cohen, J. Bradford Delong, Concrete Economics: The Hamilton Approach to Economic Growth and Policy (2016)
 [18] Describe real innovation as source of growth

-(...)

-This article attempts to answer broad questions about investment which might be relevant to a government decision-maker in deciding whether to invest in a particular industry, primarily using company, investor, and funding data from Crunchbase.
+This paper attempts to answer broad questions about investment which might be relevant to a government decision-maker in deciding whether to invest in a particular industry, primarily using company, investor, and funding data from Crunchbase.
 Crunchbase is an online database, originally founded in 2007 to track startups featured on TechCrunch[19], though it has since expanded its database to include data from non-startup companies.
 The questions will attempt to answer:

 [19] https://www.crunchbase.com/organization/crunchbase